anjalisarawgi/nepOCR/README.md

   --decoder bert \
   --encoder trocr-base-handwritten
 ```
+The model_name for this stage will be saved in our example as: trocr-base-handwritten-BERT-oldNepaliSynthetic_105k_vnoisy-byteBPE-500

 ### Step 2: Stage 2 training
 The model saved from stage 1 is then used to initialize the second stage training with the  --finetune_from_model argument.
 This stage helps bridge the gap between synthetically generated line images and real data (10 epochs)